 Before coming to Warwick, I received a PhD in Philosophy from the University of Sydney and undertook postdoctoral studies at University of Bonn, Durham University and University College London.
-I have been a visiting scholar at UC San Diego in 2018 and University of Chicago in 2019, and will be a visiting fellow at Corpus Christi, Cambridge in 2020.
+I have been a visiting scholar at UC San Diego (2018) and University of Chicago (2019), and as a visiting fellow at Corpus Christi College, Cambridge (2020).

 For further details of my current research, see my website.